gitgud5000/torrent-sim/README.md

 This project builds a **Python-based simulation of BitTorrent-style swarm dynamics**, starting simple and gradually adding realism.
 The aim is to model how a file propagates through a P2P network under configurable bandwidth distributions and network topologies, and to visualize how it diffuses through the network over time.

 The simulator tracks piece-level transfers with concurrent download limits and bandwidth-constrained connections, collecting metrics on completion rates and swarm evolution.

-The broader goal is to build an intuitive (and quantitative) feel for how swarms behave, while also using the project as a way to explore discrete-event simulation techniques, network graph structures, and the mechanics that drive real P2P systems.
+**The broader goal is to build an intuitive (and quantitative) feel for how swarms behave**, while also using the project as a way to explore **discrete-event simulation techniques**, **network graph structures**, and the mechanics that drive real P2P systems.

 > **Note on authorship:**
 > This project is developed by me, with help from AI-assisted tools for brainstorming, code generation, and refinement.
 All architectural decisions, testing, and integration are still guided and validated manually.